POLL-RBI seen raising rates by smaller 35bps in Dec, hiking again in early 2023

 Economists who answered a separate question pegged India's potential economic growth rate for the next 2-3 years at 6%-7%.
 They forecast the annual growth rate to average 6.8% and 6.2% this fiscal year and next, respectively.

-(Reporting by Shaloo Shrivastava; Polling by Vijayalakshmi Srinivasan and Veronica Khongwir; Editing by Simon Camero-Moore)
+(Reporting by Shaloo Shrivastava; Polling by Vijayalakshmi Srinivasan and Veronica Khongwir; Editing by Simon Cameron-Moore)

 ((shaloo.shrivastava@thomsonreuters.com;))